QuinnCiccoretti/physvr/README.md

 # physvr
 ### quinnciccoretti, TJHSST
 ## Framework for doing physics with WebVR and physijs
-physvr provides the [BasicController](./js/controllers/BasicController.js) class, which is ready to use for physics in webvr.
+physvr uprovides the [BasicController](./js/controllers/BasicController.js) class, which is ready to use for physics in webvr.
 Several implementations are also included, in [js/controllers](./js/controllers).
 ### Requires:
 - VR Headset with controllers (tested with [HTC Vive](https://www.vive.com) on Windows 10)
 - WebVR compatible browser (tested with [Firefox Nightly](https://www.mozilla.org/en-US/firefox/)).
 See [WebVR's site](https://webvr.info/) for more info